wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Security Administrators have permissions to manage security-related features in the Microsoft 365 security center, Azure Active Directory Identity Protection, Azure Information Protection, and Microsoft 365 Security & Compliance Center.

-   The basic categories are owner, contributor, and reader.

-   User roles can be scoped to:
-   * Tenant - LIMIT: Up to 2,000 roles can be defined for a tenant.
-   * Management group
-   * Subscription
-   * Resource group
-   * Resource
-   <br /><br />

    BTW, after you follow instructions below on setting up CLI, this Bash command lists all the pre-defined roles:

    <pre><strong>az role definition list -o table --query [].roleName</strong></pre>